 While this is a bit controversial, and not all lawyers will do it, if you live in a state that allows lawyers to provide this kind of limited scope representation, it may be possible for you to hire a lawyer to represent you at just one hearing.

-For example, if your spouse filed a motion for temporary child support and maintenance (alimony), and you did not want to try to handle that hearing yourself, you could hire a lawyer to represent you just at that hearing.
-Once the hearing was over, and the judge entered an order about temporary support and maintenance, the lawyer would withdraw and you would be on your own again.
+For example, if your spouse filed a motion for temporary child support and temporary spousal support (alimony), and you did not want to try to handle that hearing yourself, you could hire a lawyer to represent you just at that hearing.
+Once the hearing is over, the lawyer’s representation will end.
+Then you can handle the rest of your case yourself.